-the person is not a participant (other than on behalf of the College) in a legal action or application against the College; and
+the person is not a participant (other than on behalf of the College) in a legal action or application against the College;

-the person meets any other criteria set out in the governance policies as approved by Council.
+the person meets any other criteria set out in the governance policies as approved by Council;

-(4)
+the person has completed an orientation about the College’s mandate, and their role and responsibilities prior to attending their first committee meeting.

+(4) A Non-Council Committee Member who is a member is disqualified from serving on a Committee based on the grounds for disqualification as set out in subsection 3.1 (25).

-A Non-Council Committee Member is disqualified from serving on a Committee if the person ceases to meet the requirements in subsection (2) or (3) above or if the person:
+(5) A Non-Council Committee Member who is not a Member is disqualified from serving on a Committee if the person:

+ceases to meet the requirements in paragraphs(3) (c), (d), (e), (g), (h), or (j), above, which shall result in automatic disqualification,

+ceases to meet the requirements in paragraphs (3) (a), (i), or (k) above, which shall result in a vote by Council regarding disqualification of the Non-Council Committee Member;

 fails to attend two consecutive meetings of the Committee without good reason in the opinion of Council; or

-fails, in the opinion of Council, to discharge properly or honestly any office to which he or she has been appointed.
+fails, in the opinion of Council, to discharge properly or honestly any office to which they havebeen appointed.

+(6) If a Non-Council Committee Member who is not a Member becomes the subject of a discipline or fitness to practise proceeding before any regulator, they shall be suspended from serving on a Committee until the matter is resolved.

-(5) The determination of Council as to whether a person is eligible for appointment or becomes disqualified under this section is final and without appeal.
+(7) The determination of Council as to whether a person is eligible for appointment or becomes disqualified under this section is final and without appeal.

+(8) A Non-Council Committee Member shall not serve more than nine consecutive years on one or more committees of the College.
+And, following the completion of nine consecutive years of service on one or more committees, they shall not be appointed again to a committee until they have completed a one-year waiting period.

+(9) In exceptional circumstances, the Council may exempt a person from compliance with the requirements set out in subsection (8), above.

 SELECTION OF STATUTORY AND NON-STATUTORY COMMITTEES AND COMMITTEE CHAIRS